IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/point-chart.md

 ## $Platform$ Point Chart Example

-You can create the $Platform$ Point Chart in the `CategoryChart` control by binding your data to `DataSource` property and setting `ChartType` property to `Point` value, as shown in the example below.
+You can create the $Platform$ Point Chart in the `CategoryChart` control by binding your data to `ItemsSource` property and setting `ChartType` property to `Point` value, as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"